 Texas quintet Blue October formed during the post-grunge boom of the mid-'90s when vocalist/guitarist Justin Furstenfeld began penning angst-ridden rock songs with the help of his brother, drummer Jeremy Furstenfeld, and violinist Ryan Delahoussaye.
 Bassist Liz Mullaly completed the band's initial lineup, and Blue October released an independent debut album, The Answers, in 1998.
 The band's emotive brand of post-grunge led to the sale of 5,000 copies in their native Houston alone.
 Two years later, Blue October made their major-label debut on Universal with Consent to Treatment, with Matt Noveskey replacing Mullaly.

-By the time Blue October began prepping for their third album, 2003's History for Sale, guitarist Coulter had left the group and CB Hudson (guitar/vocals) had been added.
-The band itself had also left Universal for Brando Records.
-The album's first single, "Calling You," became a Top 40 hit thanks to its inclusion on the American Wedding soundtrack, and Universal re-signed the band in the wake of such newfound success.
-The live CD/DVD package Argue with a Tree was released in February 2005, following 18 months of touring.
-Noveskey briefly left the band shortly thereafter, but returned in time to record Blue October's first studio album in three years, Foiled, which was issued in April 2006 and went platinum one year later.
+By the time Blue October began prepping for their third album, 2003's History for Sale, C.B.
+Hudson (guitar/vocals) had been added to the lineup.
+The album's first single, "Calling You," became a Top 40 hit thanks to its inclusion on the American Wedding soundtrack, and the album earned many positive reviews.
+The live CD/DVD package Argue with a Tree was released in 2004, following 18 months of touring.
+Noveskey had briefly left the band for health reasons in 2002, but he returned in time to record Blue October's first studio album in three years, Foiled, which was issued in April 2006 and went platinum one year later.
 Before the band went on tour with Yellowcard in September 2007, Universal/Motown released Foiled for the Last Time, a two-disc set consisting of a full version of Foiled, 14 newly recorded songs performed live, and several alternative remixes.